Administering Redis Enterprise

 You can view the Redis Enterprise Software subscription agreement here.
-For details of the End of Life (EOL) Policy for Redis Enterprise Software, please see Software Terms PDF in the link above and look for details under "Exhibit A - Support Policy", Section #9.
+This Product Lifecycle should fully reflect our subscription agreement.
+However, for any discrepancy between the two policies, the subscription agreement prevails.
 Release numbering Redis Labs uses a four-place numbering scheme to designate released versions of its products.
-The format is "Major1.Major2.Minor-Build" Major sections of the version number represent fundamental changes and additions in capabilities to Redis Enterprise Software.
+The format is “Major1.Major2.Minor-Build”.
+Major sections of the version number represents fundamental changes and additions in capabilities to Redis Enterprise Software.
 The Major1 and Major2 part of the version number are incremented based on the size and scale of the changes in each release.

 Account Management You can view and update the cluster users in the cluster Settings > team page.
 User Roles The user roles included in Role Based Access Control (RBAC) are: Role Description Details Admin Has full access to the system DB Viewer Allowed to view DB configuration/metrics.
 All Node/Cluster information and settings are unavailable Can view info about all databases on the clusterCannot view info about nodes and clusterCan view logsCannot view cluster settings outside of changing own password Cluster Viewer Allowed to view Cluster and DB configuration/metrics.